MSH1019/java-oop-labs/README.md

 ## 📚 Context

-These labs were developed as part of my second-year Software Engineering studies, with a focus on writing clean, modular, and testable Java code.
+These labs were developed as part of my Software Engineering studies, with a focus on writing clean, modular, and testable Java code.